fluidself/fluidself.org/_books/philosophy/tao-te-ching-annotated-explained.md

 _Those who know do not talk
 Those who talk do not know_

 To be piercing is to impose one's discipline of being incorruptible upon others.
-Sages do not do this--they are tough on themselves but tolerant toward everyone else.
+Sages do not do this—they are tough on themselves but tolerant toward everyone else.
 This makes perfect sense because we can always change ourselves but never others.
 Therefore, discipline is most effective when we apply it in our own lives, and completely ineffective when we try to force it on other people, even if we start out with the best of intentions.
 The wisest thing we can do is give up trying to control others and focus energy on improving ourselves instead.

 _Ruling a large country is like cooking a small fish_